https-akshayb/SPY/README.md

-**#Keylogger Documentation**

-**Overview**
+## SPY bot Documentation

+### Introduction

-This Python script is designed for educational and demonstrative purposes only.
+This Python script serves *educational and demonstrative* purposes.
 It captures various types of information from the host machine and stores it locally for analysis and demonstration.
-Please use this script responsibly, ensuring that you adhere to legal and ethical guidelines and obtain proper consent when applicable.
+We emphasize the responsible use of this script and urge users to adhere to legal and ethical guidelines, including obtaining proper consent when applicable.

+### Uses
+Some uses of a keylogger are:
+- Security Testing: improving the protection against hidden key loggers;
+- Business Administration: Monitor what employees are doing (with their consent);
+- School/Institutions: Track keystrokes and log banned words in a file;
+- Personal Control and File Backup: Make sure no one is using your computer when you are away;
+- Parental Control: Track what your children are doing;
+- Self-analysis and assessment.

 **Features**

-Captures and logs keystrokes.
+- **Keystrokes**: Captures and logs keystrokes for *educational purposes only*.
-Retrieves and stores wireless network SSIDs.
+- **Wireless Network Info**: Retrieves and stores wireless network SSID information.
-Captures browsing history (Chrome) and stores it as JSON data.
+- **Browsing History**: Captures and stores browsing history (for Chrome) as *JSON data*.
-Tracks and logs the public IP address of the host machine.
+- **IP Tracking**: Tracks and logs the public IP address of the host machine.
-Stores machine information, including platform, machine name, and processor details.
+- **Machine Info**: Stores machine information, including platform, machine name, and processor details.
-Optionally captures and stores clipboard data (if available).
+- **Clipboard Data** (Optional): Optionally captures and stores clipboard data (if available).
-Sends keylogs to a Discord webhook for demonstration purposes.
+- **Discord Webhook**: Sends captured keystrokes to a Discord webhook for *demonstration purposes*.

 **Requirements**

-Python 3.x
+- **Python 3.x**

-**Required Python packages** (install using pip install package_name):
+- **Required Python Packages** (install using `pip install package_name`):

-keyboard.
-requests.
-pyperclip.
-cv2.
+  - **keyboard**
+  - **requests**
+  - **pyperclip**
+  - **cv2**
-sqlite3 (for capturing browsing history). pyscreenshot (for taking screenshots).
+  - **sqlite3** (for capturing browsing history)
-Usage.
+  - **pyscreenshot** (for taking screenshots)

+**Getting Started**

-Clone or download this repository to your local machine.
+1. **Setup**: Clone or download this repository to your local machine.

-*Ensure you have Python 3.x installed on your machine.
+2. **Python**: Ensure Python 3.x is installed.

-Install the required Python packages using the following command:
+3. **Install Packages**: Install required Python packages using `pip install package_name`.

-Copy code
-pip install keyboard requests pyperclip cv2 sqlite3 pyscreenshot Modify the script as needed, including configuring the Discord webhook URL and API key (for IP tracking).
+4. **Configuration**: Modify the script to customize settings, including the Discord webhook URL and API key (for IP tracking).

-Run the script using the following command:
+5. **Run**: Execute the script using `python Keylogger.py`.

-Copy code
-python Keylogger.py
-The script will capture and store various types of information in the "logs" directory.
+6. **Data Storage**: Captured data is stored in the **"logs" directory**.

-Please review and use the collected data responsibly and within legal and ethical boundaries.
+7. **Responsibility**: Review and use collected data responsibly, complying with legal and ethical standards.

+## What is Keylogger ?

+_The action of recording (logging) the keys struck on a keyboard, often discreetly, so that the person using the keyboard is unaware that their activities are being observed is known as keystroke logging, also known as keylogging or keyboard capture.
+The person who is running the logging program can then obtain the data.
+Keylogger is most often used to steal passwords and other confidential information._

+_Even Microsoft has openly confirmed that the final version of Windows 10 features a built-in keylogger “to improve typing and writing functions.”_

+## Type of Keyloggers
+*There are two types of keyloggers:*

+* ### Software-Based Keyloggers
+  * Features that collect user information without relying solely on keyboard key presses can be added to software keyloggers.
+  * Logging of the clipboard The software can capture anything that has been copied to the clipboard.
+  * Logging on the computer screen.
+To collect graphics-based information, screenshots are taken.
+  * Capturing text in a control programmatically.
+  * Search engine queries, instant messenger talks, FTP downloads, and other Internet-based activities are all being recorded (including the bandwidth used).

+* ### Hardware-Based Keyloggers
+  * Typical Hardware Keylogger is a hardware circuit that is installed anywhere between the computer keyboard and the computer for keystroke logging.
+  * Hardware keyloggers have an advantage over software keyloggers in that they can start logging as soon as the machine is switched on.
+  * Hardware-based keyloggers do not require the installation of any software because they operate at the hardware level of a computer system.
+  * A hardware keylogger’s memory size can range from a few kilobytes to several terabytes, with each keystroke recorded typically consuming a byte

+## How to detect and remove Keylogger
+_Are there tell-tale signs that your device is hosting a keylogger?
+The answer is, it depends.
+Like most malware, you can use a good antivirus/anti-malware scanner to find and remove keyloggers._

+_Keyloggers of poorer quality (such as the malware variety) might reveal themselves in a number of ways.
+The software might subtly degrade smartphone screenshots to a noticeable degree.
+On all devices, there could be a slowdown in web browsing performance.
+Or there’s a distinct lag in your mouse movement or keystrokes, or what you are actually typing doesn’t show up onscreen.
+You might even get an error message when loading graphics or web pages.
+All in all, something just seems “off.”_

+_The well-designed commercial grade of keylogger usually works flawlessly, so it does not affect system performance at all.
+If the keylogger is sending reports to a remote operator, it disguises itself as normal files or traffic.
+Some of the programs will even display a notice on the screen that the system is being monitored—such as in a corporate computing environment.
+Others can reinstall themselves if users somehow succeed in finding them and attempt to remove them._

+_Of course, the best way to protect yourself and your equipment from falling victim to keyloggers is to scan your system regularly with a quality cybersecurity program.
+For instance.
+It uses heuristic analysis, signature recognition, and identification of typical keylogger behavior associated with keystroke and screenshot capturing to first find the malware, and then remove it._

+## Safe Side
+_Avoid keyloggers by avoiding the user mistakes that lead to their ability to infect phones and computers.
+It starts with keeping your operating system, your applications, and web browsers up to date with the latest security patches.
+Always be skeptical about any attachments you receive, especially unexpected ones even if they seem to come from someone you know.
+When in doubt, contact the sender to ask.
+Keep your passwords long and complex, and avoid using the same one for different services._

+_Real-time, always-on antivirus/anti-malware protection is the gold standard for preventing not only infection from a keylogger, but also from all other associated malware threats.
+For all platforms and devices, from Windows and Android, Mac and iPhones, to business environments._

 **Customization**

-You can customize the data captured, data storage locations, and data transmission methods as needed.
+You have the flexibility to customize data capture, storage locations, and data transmission methods to meet your specific requirements.

-**Disclaimer**
+**Legal Disclaimer**

-This script is intended for educational and demonstrative purposes only.
-Use it responsibly, and ensure that you follow legal and ethical guidelines in your jurisdiction.
-Unauthorized and unethical use of this script can violate privacy and legal regulations.
+This script is strictly for *educational and demonstrative purposes*.
+Users must exercise caution and responsibility.
+Ensure that you comply with legal and ethical standards in your jurisdiction.
+Unauthorized or unethical use of this script may infringe on privacy and legal regulations.

-**NOTE**
-Feel free to expand on this README, add more details, or tailor it to your specific needs.
-Additionally, you may want to include information about potential risks, privacy considerations, and user consent in your documentation.
+**License**

+This script is provided under the *MIT License*.